nshift/medium-guidelines/README.md

 # Medium Guidelines

-This guidelines are made for people who love writing amazing stories on Medium.
+These guidelines are made for people who love writing amazing stories on Medium.
 As developers, we often miss the opportunity to get benefits from sharing our experiences, knowledge and thinking.

-This document intend to be clear, consistent and brief.
+This document intends to be clear, consistent and brief.

 ## Table Of Contents